Skip to content

 Futsal (Sanford)

-Fast paced, fun, and open to all skill levels, this club is the perfect place to build your footwork, teamwork, and confidence.
+Futsal is similar to soccer but played with a smaller ball and in a gym.
+Fast-paced, fun, and open to all skill levels, this club is the perfect place to build your footwork, teamwork, and confidence.
 Whether you're new to the game or already skilled on the court, you'll learn new techniques, play exciting matches, and develop your game.
-Mr J will be coaching this team.
 Note: Community Education uses a sliding scale model for program fees so our afterschool programs can be financially sustainable and more equitable.
 Families are asked to pick the price that they are able to pay.
 By more clearly articulating our lower cost options, we have removed the barrier that some may have felt in making scholarship requests.
 When families participate at the higher price levels, they help make the program more sustainable.
 Pricing Scale: Option 1 - Class Fee - covers staffing and supply costs Option 2 - Higher price level 1- supports sustainable programming & scholarships Option 3 - Higher price level 2 - supports sustainable programming & scholarships Option 4 - Partial Scholarship price Option 5 - Full Scholarship price

 • Girls, Inc YWCA (Sanford)